-> The CTree Spring 2013 planting season is currently underway, with 16 groups organizing plantings that will lead to an additional 828 urban trees being planted.
-Check out past projects in the WV Project CommuniTree 2012 Report
+The CTree Spring 2013 planting season had 16 groups organize plantings that led to an additional 828 urban trees planted on public land.
+Read more about the plantings in the 2013 WV Project CommuniTree Report

-> For more information visit Cacapon Institute's Forestry Page or email Cacapon Institute's Urban Forestry Coordinator.
+For more information visit Cacapon Institute's Forestry Page or email Cacapon Institute's Urban Forestry Coordinator.

 BACKYARD BUFFERS, MD